alpaka-group/llama/documentation/pages/user/allocators.rst

 Allocator
 =========

 To create a :ref:`view <label-view>` the :ref:`factory <label-factory>` needs to allocate memory.
 This allocator is explicit given to the factory and has the only task to return an object which the view can bytewise address.

 Concept
 -------

 It depends on the chosen allocator whether the created view has its own memory which will be copied and freed when needed, whether it is shared or has no ownership information at all.
-The last is important to reuse already existing memory of third party libraries as seen in the :ref:`respective subsection <label-allocators-third-party>`.
+The last apprach is important for reusing already existing memory of third party libraries as seen in the :ref:`respective subsection <label-allocators-third-party>`.

 Builtin
 -------

-The implementation of the shipped allocators is not importent for the end user but the behaviour while beeing copied.
+The implementation of the shipped allocators is not important for the end user (see :ref:`API <label-api-allocators>` for details) but the behaviour while beeing copied.

 Shared memory
 ^^^^^^^^^^^^^